Glial/Glial/README.md

 To construct the model, we read the database to build the model.
 It's mean we use some convention to make a good parsing. and must respect these points :

-* all tables must have the first field called id, with a primary index not null autoincremented
+* all tables must have the first field called id, with a primary index not null autoincremented (no more obligatory now since version 3.0)
 * all fk, have to start by "id_" fallowed by the name of the table

 if for one table we need to reference two FK on the same table we have to add a "__" double underscore followed by detailled name.